Eurovision Song Contest 2015: Final

+The final took place on 23 May 2015 and was won by Sweden.
+The "Big Five", the host country, Austria, as well as special guest participant Australia, qualified directly for the final.
+From the two semi-finals on 19 and 21 May 2015, twenty countries qualified for the final.
+A total of 27 countries participated in the final, the highest number in any final of Eurovision ever, and all 40 participants voted.

-As in the 2014 contest, the winner was announced as soon as it was mathematically impossible to catch up.
+As in the previous two contests, the winner was announced as soon as it was mathematically impossible to catch up.
 In this case, the winner had been determined by the 36th vote, which came from Cyprus.
-27 countries participated in the final, which is the most in any contest ever.